Chaos Zero Nightmare (CZN)MaribellBuild and Guide

 Maribell Shelter MK.II

-At its base, this card deals damage and returns some of the damage dealt as Shield, hitting enemies with Shield harder via Pulverize.
-A decent defensive option into stages that incentivize you to attack often.
+At its base, this card deals damage and returns some of the damage dealt as shield, hitting enemies with shield harder via [Pulverize].
+A decent defensive option in stages that incentivize you to attack often.

 Card Image